stackgl/glsl-transpiler/readme.md

 ### glsl-js/stream

-_glsl-js_ can also be used as a stream.
+_glsl-js_ can also be used as stream.
 For each node from the [glsl-parser](http://stack.gl/packages/#stackgl/glsl-parser) it will return compiled js chunk.

 ```js
 var compile = require('glsl-js/stream');